sampullman/vite-plugin-vue-images/README.md

 Use images in templates without `import`-ing and exposing via `data`.
 Image names are converted to PascalCase.
 Duplicate image names are not supported at this time.
 Currently, `v-bind:src` or the shorthand `:src` must be used.

+Images in subdirectories are referenced by prepending the directory structure, e.g. `src/assets/img/icon/star.png` becomes `IconStar`.
+This behavior may change in the future, or become configurable.

 The plugin will convert this:

 ```vue